 This is also extremely important!
-One of the best pieces of advice we ever received as a couple was to compromise, delegate and share the workload.
+One of the best pieces of advice we ever received for couple travel was to compromise, delegate and share the workload.

 This can also be applied to how we travel.

-However, any form of transportation stresses me out completely, so Byron plans that. 🛬
+However, any form of transportation stresses me out completely, so Byron handles that.

 Compromise is a big player in any relationship!
 If you don’t do it for the other, why should they do it for you?